Monday, 24 February 2025

 → Catenation:

-Carbon can able to form bond with other carbon atom give large molecules.
+Carbon can able to form bond with other carbon atom give large number of molecules.

 → Tetravalency: